CodyLacey/CodyLacey/README.md

-<h3 align="center">Hi 👋, I'm Cody Lacey I am a Software Engineer based in Kansas City, MO.
+<h3 align="center">Hi 👋, I'm Cody Lacey.
+I am a Software Engineer based in Kansas City, MO.
 I am proficient in both Frontend development and Backend development.
 I have extensive knowledge in HTML, CSS, Javascript, Node.Js, MongoDB, and React.
 As a software engineer, I aspire to help bring creative projects to life and demonstrate my commitment to developing world-class software solutions for your company.</h1>

 - 👨‍💻 All of my projects are available at [codylacey.com](codylacey.com)